Shawn Springs

-Shawn Springs (born March 11, 1975) is a former American college and professional football player who was a cornerback in the National Football League (NFL) for 13 seasons.
-He played college football for Ohio State University, and earned All-American honors.
-He was drafted by the Seattle Seahawks third overall in the 1997 NFL Draft, he played professionally for the Seahawks, Washington Redskins and New England Patriots of the NFL, and was a Pro Bowl selection in 1998.
+Shawn Springs (born March 11, 1975) is an American former professional football player who was a cornerback in the National Football League (NFL) for 13 seasons.
+He played college football for the Ohio State Buckeyes, earning All-American honors.
+He was selected by the Seattle Seahawks third overall in the 1997 NFL draft, and played for the Seahawks, Washington Redskins and New England Patriots, and was a Pro Bowl selection in 1998.

-Early years
+Early life

 Springs was born in Williamsburg, Virginia, and largely raised in Silver Spring, Maryland.
 He is the son of NFL player, Ron Springs, who was a running back at Ohio State University and subsequently played for Tampa Bay and the Dallas Cowboys.
 Shawn was an all-state selection in high school football at Springbrook High School where he played running back and cornerback.
-In Silver Spring, Shawn was an undefeated 1-1 street basketball player until a loss to John West at Stonegate Park in 1998.

 Professional career

 Seattle Seahawks

+The Seattle Seahawks selected Springs third overall in the 1997 NFL draft.
+The Seahawks decided to secure their ability to draft Springs by trading their first (11th overall), second (41st overall), third (70th overall), and fourth round (100th overall) in the 1997 NFL Draft to the Atlanta Falcons in return for their first (3rd overall) and third round (63rd overall) picks.

+He became the highest pick used to select a cornerback in the history of the NFL draft.
+Jeff Okudah tied his record when he was selected third overall in the 2020 NFL draft.
+In 2025, Travis Hunter was selected 2nd overall as a cornerback/wide receiver.